-Students may be eligible for part time employment at Rice through Federal Work Study or Rice Work.
-To be eligible, undergraduate and graduate students must be enrolled at least 6 credit hours and 5 credit hours, respectively at Rice University as well as meet other program specific requirements.
-To search for student job openings, visit the Online Job Board.
+Students may be eligible for part-time employment at Rice through Federal Work Study or Rice Work.
+To be eligible, undergraduate and graduate students must be enrolled at least six credit hours and five credit hours, respectively at Rice University as well as meet other program specific requirements.
+To search for student job openings, visit the Handshake Job Board or the Rice Job Board.

 Federal Work Study is a part-time employment program for students who have demonstrated financial need according to eligibility criteria set forth by the federal government.
 Students are limited to earning the dollar amount shown on their award letter.

 In order to be considered for a Federal Work Study award, students must complete the FAFSA each year, demonstrate financial need and maintain satisfactory academic progress.
 Click here for Student Employment FAQs.

 Rice Work is an institutional student employment program sponsored by various academic and administrative departments.
 Rice Work does not require a student to demonstrate financial need or to complete the financial aid process.
 Click here for Student Employment FAQs.

 As an F-1 or J-1 student, you have the opportunity to engage in on-campus work or practical training opportunities off campus.
 However, you must obtain the appropriate work authorization before starting to work.
 If you work even one day before or after your authorization, you must leave the U.S. or face deportation.
 For more information, please see the Office of International Students and Scholars webpage.
 The Office of Financial Aid does not advise students on this topic.
 Please contact the OISS at 713-348-6095.

 What forms do I need to submit in order to begin employment on campus?

 Once you have been offered a job on campus, your employer (department) must submit an Electronic Personnel Action Form (EPAF) through Esther.